RodkinIvan/Autocoder/README.md

 # Autocoder
 The Insane Structure num.
 3. (IS 3).
 Uses Perceptron to encode information.

-(It seems to be an anime-girl inside)
+(It seems to be an anime-girl inside).

 ##Setup
 ```